8pmeastern/Aura-Worldbuilding/content/Aura/History/The Creation Story.md

 In Aura, Cret created the lands of [[Lunelvín]], [[Artembia]], and [[Cretovia]].
 He made these lands full of awe inspiring landscapes and jaw dropping beauty.
 Hundreds of thousands of species of plants and animals inherited the lands, handcrafted by Cret himself.
 These beings had a type of creaturely free will, but lacked any amount of reason to develop a purpose, and fully utilize the free will they were given.

-Cret knew that in order for a being to have free will *and* reason, they need to have some proportion of each of the eternal’s [[Deities and Religion/Eternal Spirits]], so they could choose.
+Cret knew that in order for a being to have free will *and* reason, they need to have some proportion of each of the eternal’s [[Eternal Spirits]], so they could choose.
 Through this, they could choose to encompass Creative, Chaotic, or Orderly values.

 Cret needed Rem and Slán to get in on the action.
 The two Eternals wanted nothing to do with Aura at first: Rem thought [[Aura’s Physical Laws]] were too structured, and Slán saw Free Will as too chaotic and unpredictive.
 He convinced them to join in by allowing them to create their own lands on Aura however they see fit.
 This lead to the creation of [[Reltrome]] and [[Flyígan]].